How To Clean A Travertine Tile Floor

 By Troy Cantini

-The dirt and stains on travertine tiles is of an acidic nature.
+The dirt and stains on travertine tile floors is most likely of an acidic nature.
 Therefore it is necessary to use an alkaline cleaning product to react with the acidic grime on the tiles to dissolve it and make it easier to clean.
 An alkaline tile cleaning product specifically made for cleaning tile, grout and stone should be used for your cleaning process.

 Mix the alkaline clear with the hottest tap water available in the ratio on the instructions of the cleaning product.